-You must submit a Conditional Qualification Letter to your Community Sales Manager from Supreme Lending before construction can begin on your home.
+You must submit a Conditional Qualification Letter to your Community Sales Manager from one of our preferred lenders before construction can begin on your home.
 You will also discuss what additional items may be needed for complete qualification to close the loan.